andean duck, pato andino, Oxyura ferruginea

 Song

-Appearance: The Andean duck is a relatively small waterfowl , with males and females exhibiting distinct sexual dimorphism.
+Appearance: The Andean Duck is a small waterfowl , with males and females exhibiting distinct sexual dimorphism.
 Adult males have a unique and striking plumage.
 They have a dark brown or blackish body with rusty-brown sides and a pale blue beak.
 Their eyes are bright yellow.
 Males also possess elongated, spatulate-shaped dark feathers on their sides during the breeding season, which are used in displays.
-Female Andean ducks, on the other hand, have a more subdued appearance.
+Female Andean Ducks, on the other hand, have a more subdued appearance.
 They have mottled brown plumage, paler underparts, and a slimmer beak.

-Habitat: These ducks are typically found in high-altitude lakes, lakeshores, and other wetland habitats in the Andean region from 2400 to 4000 m.
+Habitat: These ducks are found in high-altitude lakes, lakeshores, and other wetland habitats in the Andean region from 2400 to 4000 m.

 Distribution

-In Colombia, the Andean Duck is most commonly observed in the highland regions of the Andes Mountains.
+The Andean Duck is most commonly observed in the highland regions of the Andes Mountains.
 It has been recorded in several departments, including Antioquia, Boyacá, Caldas, Cauca, Cundinamarca, Huila, Nariño, Quindío, Risaralda, Tolima, and Valle del Cauca.
 It prefers habitats with abundant aquatic vegetation and tends to avoid areas of dense human population.

 The Andean Duck is considered a vulnerable species due to habitat loss and degradation, primarily caused by human activities such as agriculture, mining, and deforestation.